Swimming Rehab & Exercise

 Swimming with the Dogs

-Christine Waters, Veterinary Assistant
+Christine Waters, Veterinary Assistant, Certified Canine Fitness Trainer

 Christine Waters has been with us since November 2014.
 She is a veterinary assistant at Southlane Veterinary Hospital in Valparaiso, Indiana and has worked for Dr. Rachael Jones and Dr. Christopher Keeley at their practice since 2011.
 Her passion for helping animals has been lifelong, but it wasn't until Dr. Keeley became certified and began offering canine rehabilitation services that she discovered her niche.
 She assists Dr. Keeley with all his rehab patients, implementing land therapy programs to help them regain strength and mobility.
 As these patients progress, she begins providing therapeutic swim sessions to further their recovery while incorporating targeted exercises to keep it fun and effective.

-Christine currently resides in Portage, Indiana with her husband, Brandon, their two dogs Bailey and Nessa, their cats Wonton and Kirby, and Stanley, their hedgehog.
+Christine currently resides in Portage, Indiana with her husband, Brandon, their two dogs Janna and Nessa, their cats Wonton and Kirby, and Stanley, their hedgehog.
 She enjoys long leash-walks on the beach and singing in the pool.